nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    e.g. If the command specifies `p/PHONE_NUMBER e/EMERGENCY_CONTACT`, `e/EMERGENCY_CONTACT p/PHONE_NUMBER` is also acceptable.

-#### 3.2.4 Prefix process and usage
+#### 2.4 Prefix processing and usage

 The table below explains some important features of how prefix(es) are processed in tCheck to help you understand and use prefix(es) in commands.

 Situation | What will happen
 -------|------------------------------
 Duplicate (2 or more) valid prefixes detected | Only the last prefix and its following parameter are accepted and processed as part of the command.
-Invalid prefix entered | tCheck will not recognize this "prefix" and thus it will be processed as part of the parameter for the nearest previous valid prefix, which may result in error for the parameter.
+Invalid prefix entered | tCheck will not recognise this "prefix" and thus it will be processed as part of the parameter for the nearest previous valid prefix, which may result in error for the parameter.
 Unexpected prefix(es) entered for commands which do not take in any parameter | tCheck will not accept or process these prefix(es) because all words entered after the command words will be ignored.

 **Example 1:**